 So now, after some serious study, is my perspective on this landmark composition and, in particular, the deeper significance of this performance.
 In short, there will likely be many more performances of this work but this one will always be a standout.
 Not the ultimate version perhaps, but one of the most memorable.

 David Tudor was a pianist who championed contemporary piano music and then began a career as a composer.
 But he was no ordinary composer.
 Taking inspiration from the composers whose work he championed, Tudor developed musical ideas with structures that contain indeterminate elements within a larger structure.
 Such is the case with Rainforest which was first developed in 1968 against a cultural backdrop of the height of the psychedelic sixties and the political “days of rage”, a time of artistic innovation like Allen Kaprow’s “happenings” which expanded the concepts of what constituted art, a time of wild experimentation.
 His work crossed paths with the San Francisco Tape Music Center (which later became the Mills College New Music Center).
-Tudor traversed some of the same territory as Donald Buchla, Pauline Oliveros, Maggie Payne, Morton Subotnick, Ramon Sender, as well as
+Tudor traversed some of the same territory as Donald Buchla, Pauline Oliveros, Maggie Payne, Morton Subotnick, Ramon Sender, as well as many others.

 The first iteration of Tudor’s innovative and experimental “Rainforest” was in 1968.
 It is a testament to Tudor’s creativity to have created a structure that contains the indeterminate sonic events called for in the score (not a formal score but a set of performance instructions) in such a way that the piece evolves with each iteration, each performance.
 That, rather than the varying sonic content, is the heart of this major work of contemporary sonic art.